-While removing the tree is an option, there is an alternative – Wright Outdoor Solutions can remove ash trees or apply preventive chemical treatments that may prevent the tree from an EAB infestation.
+Wright Outdoor Solutions can remove ash trees or apply preventive chemical treatments that may prevent the tree from an EAB infestation.
 Our International Society of Arboriculture (ISA) Certified Arborists can give you an accurate and educated recommendation.

 The preventive treatment is effective for up to two full growing seasons and is performed from April through October, providing there is still enough moisture in the ground.
 Schedules typically fill up fast, so scheduling sooner rather than later is recommended.